playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 DROP TABLE Post;
 ```

-Play will apply this evolution script to Developer A’s database.
+Play will apply this evolution script to Jamie’s database.

-On the other hand, developer B will work on a feature that requires altering the User table.
-So he will also create the following `2.sql` evolution script:
+On the other hand, Robin will work on a feature that requires altering the User table.
+So Robin will also create the following `2.sql` evolution script:

 ```
 # Update User